 Because of agreements that have been in place with rival film studios for many years, Marvel was only recently able to incorporate some of its most well-known intellectual properties into the shared cinematic narrative.
 For instance, the intentions for the first Marvel Cinematic Universe Fantastic Four film weren’t revealed until the previous year.
 There is currently no other information available aside from the fact that Spider-Man: Far From Home (2019) will be directed by Jon Watts.
 If what we know is accurate, the Marvel Cinematic Universe adaptations of powerful Fantastic Four figures like Galactus and the Silver Surfer won’t arrive for several more years at the earliest.

-The same goes quadruple for the X-Men, who carried their mostly-profitable movie franchise with 20th Century Fox for 20 years.
-If the overlords of the MCU decide to give each major X-Man a movie trilogy, like they more-or-less did for the Avengers, then the MCU has enough raw material to carry on well past 2050.
+The X-Men, on the other hand, have maintained a movie franchise with 20th Century Fox for the past two decades, during which time it has been extremely profitable.
+If the rulers of the Marvel Cinematic Universe (MCU) make the decision to give each significant X-Man a movie trilogy, similar to how they more or less did for the Avengers, then the MCU has enough raw material to continue well beyond the year 2050.